ON THE FLOOR

 Anna Grip has worked with Cristina Caprioli since 1982, first as a dancer and later on as a collaborator.
 She has worked as rehearsal director and teacher at several dance companies and institutions of dance education.
 Between 1991-1995 she was ballet master and artistic director of Östgötabaletten, Sweden.
 In 1997 Anna, together with Cristina Caprioli and Dansens Hus, initiated and directed a pilot project of alternative dance education.
 2000-2004 she was head of The Danish National School for Contemporary Dance.
 Between 2006-2013 she worked with Cullberg Ballet, first as the company manager and later as artistic director.
 Since fall 2014, Anna is a senior lecturer at the BA program in dance at the University of Dance and Circus in Stockholm.

 Masha Taavoniku started working as a coordinator at ccap in September 2015.
 She has a bachelor’s degree from Södertörn University with majors in art history and aesthetics.
 Previously, she worked at Tensta konsthall and several years within the Swedish trade union movement.

 Frida Tiger is a freelance producer working with different projects within the performing arts.
-She started at ccap fall 2017 where she coordinated the production TREES.
+She worked at ccap fall/winter 2017/2018 and coordinated the production TREES.
 She has a bachelor’s degree in art theory from Södertörn University.

 ON & ABOUT

 Håkan Larsson is a photographer and a filmmaker.
 Håkan is formerly a professional dancer who has worked with the Cullberg Ballet, Scapino Ballet in Rotterdam, Holland and Den Norske Opera & Balett, Oslo, Norway, to name a few.
 Håkan has been ccap press photographer and collaborator since 2010, 2014 also co-producer and co-curator of the exhibition CLOTH.

 Eleonora Bergendal is a graphic designer regularly working with ccap publications, brochures, folders etc. Eleonora has designed several of the ccap publications such as the Here, here series (yellow novel, photo book and TEXT BOX), cloth.0 and CHOREO_DRIFT.